NeuroSynqt™ Training Institute

 Learn to work with developmental trauma at the level of integration - where change becomes consistent and sustainable.

-• sequencing recovery so integration can occur
+• Sequence recovery so integration can occur.

-Designed for professionals working with complex, non-linear presentations.
+Designed for professionals working with complex, non linear presentations.

 Write your awesome label here.